The Effect of Non-Smooth Payoffs on the Penalty Approximation of American Options: Discussion and Applications

-If we replaced $\lar$ by $k/\epsilon$ in the above to get a scheme consistent with the penalised PDE, (\ref{pendiscrest}) would still hold, however, the constant $C$ will generally depend on $k$ and $h$.
-For the butterfly, in particular, $C$ will go to $\infty$ for $h\rightarrow 0$, $k/h$ fixed.
-This reflects the fact that, for the butterfly, the limiting continuous problem shows reduced convergence order in $\epsilon$.
-For the put, in contrast, the required penalty parameter is asymptotically independent of the grid parameters.
+the `effective' penalty parameter is $\lar/k$ and increases with $k\rightarrow 0$, so substituting back $x_i=V^j_i$, $b_i=V^j_{i+1}$ $c_i=\Psi(S_i)$, one sees that (\ref{pendiscr}) is consistent with the obstacle problem (\ref{lcp}) itself.
+If we replace $\lar$ by $k/\epsilon$ in (\ref{pendiscr}) to get a scheme consistent with the penalised PDE (\ref{pen}), (\ref{pendiscrest}) still holds, however, the constant $C$ generally depends on $k$ and $h$.
+Retracing the steps leading up to the key bound for the penalisation error, (A.6) in \cite{ForsythQuadraticConvergence}, one finds that only the positive part $\max(A c,0)$ is relevant for the estimate and not $\|Ac\|$, so for the (convex) put payoff, in particular, $C$ in (\ref{pendiscrest}) is still asymptotically independent of the mesh size.
+For the butterfly (with a concave kink), in contrast, $\|\max(A c,0)\|=O(1/h)$ and $C$ goes to $\infty$ for $h\rightarrow 0$, $k/h$ fixed.
+This reflects the fact that, for the butterfly, the limiting continuous problem exhibits reduced convergence order in $\epsilon$.

 Therefore, the analysis of the limiting continuous problem informs the choice of penalty parameter for the discretised system.
+This is very clearly seen from Figure \ref{fig:UpperLowerBounds}.